monarch-initiative/yactp/README.md

 # yactp
 Yet Another Clinical Trials Parser

-This parser downloads data from the ClinicalTrials.gov server and shows the cross section between a set of diseases that descend from some MeSH term and with a list of medications of interest.
+This parser downloads data from the ClinicalTrials.gov server and extracts the cross section between a set of diseases that descend from some MeSH term and with a list of medications of interest.
 For instance, we might be interested in seeing all Clinical Trials for tyrosine kinase inhibitors and descendants of [Neoplasms - D009369](https://meshb.nlm.nih.gov/record/ui?ui=D009369).